supabase/realtime/forum/README.md

 Because the ring is consistent-hashed, a 100-node rolling deploy that grows the new cluster 1 → 100 moves ~1 group out of every 100 candidates per node-add, on average.
 A `phash2(group, length(members))` scheme would instead remap ~all groups on every node-add.
 Consistent hashing keeps the per-event announce-set small and the rebalance window short, which in turn keeps the broadcast-fan-out window short.

+### Graceful shutdown / draining (`Forum.Muster.drain/2`)

+**Draining is outbound-only.** While leaving, the node suppresses every *outbound self-assertion* (heartbeat announce, re-discovery, discover-ack, nodeup-discovery) so no peer can re-pair it after it announced leaving.
+Every *inbound coordination RPC* (`:occupied`, `:vacant_batch`, snapshot/delta/transition applies, `:rebalance_marker`) keeps being serviced through the whole drain + settle window — the node stays a correct, responsive router right up to exit; it just stops advertising itself. `join/3` on a draining node returns `{:error, :draining}` so a stray join fails loudly instead of creating an unroutable member.

+* Its **source role** (holding local members) needs no Muster mechanism on shutdown.
+As the host app disconnects its clients, membership drops to 0 and the normal vacant-flush (see *How leave works*) retracts occupancy on the current router.
+That is the host app's job.
+* Its **router role** is the one only a *pre-death* handoff can protect.
+By consistent hashing this node is the elected router for ~1/N of *all* groups cluster-wide.
+If it dies abruptly, broadcast messages routed to this node will be dropped.

+`drain/2` closes that window while the node is **still alive**.
+It does *not* rebalance itself; instead it broadcasts `{:muster_leaving}` and lets each **peer** rebalance it out of that peer's ring.
+The instant a peer swaps its ring, its subsequent claims/routing go to the newly-elected router, and its own rebalance re-announces the groups it holds to that router.
+Nothing the dying router "owned" is lost: every occupancy row was sourced from some node's local members, and the live sources re-announce during the same rebalance.
+The only rows that vanish are the ones sourced from the dying node itself which are going away regardless.

+**`drain` is terminal.** It leaves the node draining with its heartbeat off, so a node that calls `drain` but does not actually die (e.g. an aborted deploy) is stranded until it restarts.
+Call it only when truly shutting down.

 ---

 ## Failure scenarios